DasNaCl/csc/esop/revs/rebuttal.md

 The claims we make are factually correct, it is the first to study composition of secure compilers.
 Moreover, given how compilers are built (i.e., sequences of passes), the theory we devise works with the current compiler construction approach.
-We use (some) real-world compiler passes to highlight the real-world applicability of our approach, but we are happy to add explanatory text as
+We use (some) real-world compiler passes to highlight the real-world applicability of our approach, but we are happy to add explanatory text to support our claims.

 ---------------------------------------------------------------------------------
 ---------------------------------------------------------------------------------